What is a Profit Center?

 - It helps the organization determine where and how the costs are incurred.

-- Based on data available, the budget is set for the profit centers, which helps managers and employees to spend as per budget and also meet the target.
+- Based on data available, the budget is set for such centers, which helps managers and employees to spend as per budget and also meet the target.
 This also acts as a motivation to employees as it can affect their performance and earn them extra incentives on achieving target.

 - A big organization which is into products and services both will have many profit centers.
 Because these centers are reported separately segment-wise, it may lead to unnecessary competition within the organization.